Pierce County Sheriff Ed Troyer faces calls for resignation over confrontation with Black newspaper carrier

 Troyer “has abused the public trust, and abused, misused and weaponized his standing in law enforcement to harm Black and Brown Lives,” the Alliance wrote in a letter to Pierce County leaders.

 The Seattle Times reported Thursday that Troyer had followed and confronted 24-year-old Sedrick Altheimer after spotting him going house to house on his delivery route.
-His 2 a.m. call to police dispatchers sparked a massive police response after he claimed Altheimer was threatening to kill him — a claim he retracted upon questioning by Tacoma police, according to an incident report.
+His 2 a.m. call to police dispatchers sparked a massive police response after he repeatedly claimed Altheimer was threatening to kill him — a claim Troyer retracted upon questioning by Tacoma police, according to an incident report.

 As an independently elected official, it’s not clear how Troyer could be suspended unless he voluntarily agreed to step aside.